juroyye/Mod1HW/README.md

                         As the cannon of Lord Scarr's ship heats up and the bolt is nearly fired, a shimmer of light flashes through space.
 His ship instantly shuts off.
 A laser bolt that appears as lightning strikes through his ship, causing it to instantly explode in a fiery ball.
 Your forces have arrived.
 They board your ship and secure the tesseract from you.
 "Congratulations pilot, you have saved the universe."

+            Respond to an SOS call in your sector:

+               It was a trap sent up by Lord Scarr.
+The tesseract is taken.

     2b.
 Send out an SOS signal and wait:

+ Ping your location and you surrender.